Born: 7th July 1874, St. John’s, Ipswich.

 4 general domestic servants.

 Cecil’s sister, Blanche studied portraiture art in London, before moving to Torquay, Devon to live with her grandparents.
-Blanche worked mainly as a designer of art pottery, she is known for her creation of ceramic grinning and laughing goblins, bats and grotesques creatures.
+Blanche worked mainly as a designer of art pottery, she is known for creating ceramic grinning and laughing goblins, bats and grotesque creatures.
 She was also a writer, and at least one of her plays was produced in London.
 Christchurch Mansion holds over 70 pastels on paper of Blanche’s series of World War One searchlights flaring through the darkness.